Arucard1983/ERYA-Bulk/src/readme.txt

-ERYA-Bulk Version 4.50 ReadMe
+ERYA-Bulk Version 5.00 ReadMe

 ----------------------------------------------------

 1. Minimum Requirements

 ERYA-Bulk requires a computer with an supported operating system or architecture.
-- Windows 7, 10 or greater (Windows XP may work), Mac OS X 10.11 or greater (Mac OS X 10.10 may work), Linux Debian 10 or Ubuntu 18.04 or greater.
+- Windows 7, 10 or greater (Windows XP may work), Mac OS X 10.11 or greater (Mac OS X 10.10 may work), Linux Debian 11 or Ubuntu 21.04 or greater.
 - 64-bit x86-64 is the default suported architecture for all operating systems listed before.
 Windows and Linux 32-bit versions are provided for legacy systems.
 - ARM binary versions are also provided for Linux systems.
 - The minimum usefull screen resolution is 1280*720, but it is highly recommended to use a FullHD display (1920*1080) for better view.
-- About 100 Mb of free hard disk space is highly recommended.
+- About 10 to 100 Mb of free hard disk space is highly recommended.

 2. Supported Features
 # Ziegler's Parameters database supports the SRIM tables for all elements, along the Ziegler's Parameters of this stopping-power model itself.
 An optional algebraic expression are also supported.